Find the usage, explanation, and summary of quote – Your body adapts to what you consistently demand of it.

 Explanation

-Look, I’ve seen this play out a thousand times with clients.
 The body is incredibly efficient, almost lazy in a way.
 It only builds what it needs to survive and perform the tasks you repeatedly ask of it.
-If you consistently lift heavy weights, you’re sending a clear signal: “We need more muscle and bone density to handle this.”
+If you consistently lift heavy weights, you’re sending a clear signal, “We need more muscle and bone density to handle this.”
 And your body obliges.
-If you consistently do long-distance running, the signal is: “We need to become more efficient at storing and using energy for endurance.”
+If you consistently do long distance running, the signal is, “We need to become more efficient at storing and using energy for endurance.”
 And your body adapts.
-But here’s the kicker—and this is where most people get it wrong—this works in both directions.
+But here is the kicker and this is where most people get it wrong, this works in both directions.
 If you consistently sit all day, the signal is “We don’t need this muscle, we don’t need this metabolic rate.”
 And your body, brilliantly, adapts to that too.
-It’s always listening.
+It is always listening.

 Summary